 The UK and Ireland – Still a Key Location for Shared Services

 While North America remains the largest global market for shared services, in Europe, the UK and Ireland have long held the lead position.
-With the global appetite for shared services showing no signs of slowing down, we can expect to see more interest from global organisations in how the UK and Ireland can support their shared services strategies.
-In fact, according to our recent research into this region, the UK and Ireland experienced its largest cumulative growth of 23% year-on-year in 2010 and is still growing strongly, supported perhaps by renewed interest in near- or onshore sourcing, as new technology makes offshore FTE driven models less attractive.
+With the global appetite for shared services showing no signs of slowing down, we can expect to see more interest from global organisations about how, exactly, the UK and Ireland can support their shared services strategies.
+In fact, according to our recent research into this region, the UK and Ireland experienced its largest cumulative growth of 23% year-on-year in 2010 and is still growing strongly, supported perhaps by renewed interest in near- or onshore sourcing as new technology makes offshore FTE driven models less attractive.

-However, given today's focus on process expertise and value add, the more interesting denominator may be functional expertise.
+Given today's focus on process expertise and value add, the more interesting denominator may be functional expertise, however.
 Of all the HR shared services in this region, for example, England hosts half, with Ireland carrying the largest part of the remaining segment.
-Switching to Finance services puts Ireland in a far stronger position vis-à-vis England, although the latter still leads.
+Switching to Finance services puts Ireland in a far stronger position vis-á-vis England, although the latter still leads.
 And if we look at Procurement, Scotland has the advantage over Ireland.

 Although it is difficult to draw absolute conclusions on the basis of this data, regional strengths and opportunities clearly emerge.
 England carries a strong advantage in HR shared services, more than twice that of Ireland.
 Ireland has the most IT shared services, however, and Northern Ireland also makes its strongest showing in this area.

-Despite the trend towards multifunctional shared services, 57% of shared services centres in the UK and Ireland are still operating within a silo (i.e. servicing a single function only).
+Despite the trend towards multifunctional shared services, 57% of shared services in the UK and Ireland are still operating within a silo (i.e. servicing a single function).
 In England, two out of three centres are siloed vs multifunctional.

 The recent shift towards value-adding as opposed to transactional services is most notable in Ireland, where the ratio between value adding to transactional is 3:1.
 Northern Ireland also has a significant lead in high-value services, but most other countries in the region are fairly evenly balanced.